 The Creighton Economic Forecasting Group has conducted the monthly survey of supply managers in nine states since 1994 to produce leading economic indicators of the Mid-America economy.
 States included in the survey are Arkansas, Iowa, Kansas, Minnesota, Missouri, Nebraska, North Dakota, Oklahoma and South Dakota.

 The forecasting group’s overall index, referred to as the Business Conditions Index, ranges between 0 and 100.
 An index greater than 50 indicates an expansionary economy over the course of the next three to six months.
 The Business Conditions Index is a mathematical average of indices for new orders, production or sales, employment, inventories and delivery lead time.
 This is the same methodology used by the National Institute for Supply Management, formerly the Purchasing Management Association, since 1931.

-Survey results for March will be released on the first business day of next month, April 1.
+Survey results for April will be released on the first business day of next month, May 1.

 Follow Goss on twitter at http://twitter.com/erniegoss